 If you live by yourself, this is easy to address, but if you don’t and have a rambunctious family life, stress will play a big part.

 Noise reduction is the first thing I would suggest.
-On emerging from depression or another mental health episode, you want to reduce stimuli.
+On emerging different from depression or another mental health episode, you want to reduce stimuli.
 Noise can create havoc in the brain.
 It can slow down recovery time.
 You need a quiet space.

 But Lou there are no quiet spaces in my house!